Wedding Day First Look

 Origins of the Tradition

-You've probably heard the rumor that it's bad luck for a groom to see a bride before the wedding ceremony.
+You've probably heard the rumor that it's bad luck to see each before the wedding ceremony.
 When I was growing up, I'd heard that same story.

 So, when I started photographing weddings, my curiosity led me to research the origins of that belief.
 I discovered that the superstition most likely originated around the time of arranged marriages.